programmerraja/MyBlog/content/misc/Finance  & stock.md

 - Buy stock when **Buffett Indicator** less then 75% But make sure the fundamental of the stock is good

+## Small case

+we buying actual stock where stock are grouped like mutual fund

+**Thematic Investing**: Smallcase offers baskets of stocks designed around a specific theme, such as:

+- Green energy.
+- Rising rural demand.
+- Dividend-paying stocks.
+- Sectoral themes like IT or healthcare.

 ## Insurance
 ### **Term Insurance**